2026 WAFES Conference

 8. Entry to the Event

 8.2.
-Event Attendees registered for the WAFES Awards gala dinner only are not required to collect a lanyard.
+Event Attendees registered for the WAFES Awards Gala Dinner only are not required to collect a lanyard.

 8.3.
 Event Attendees are required to attend all events for which they are registered.